monarch-initiative/gpsea/docs/user-guide/analyses/partitioning/index.rst

 decide on the group based on the HPO terms or a diagnosis.

-Besides assigning an individual into a discrete group, a continuous score (typically phenotype) can also be computed.
+Besides assigning an individual into a discrete group, a continuous score (typically for phenotype) can also be computed.
 A :class:`~gpsea.analysis.pscore.PhenotypeScorer` computes a phenotype score for an individual, and the differences in score distributions of genotype groups can be tested e.g. with Mann-Whitney U test.